 At KL Keener Performance Horses we accept horses and riders of all levels for both western and English instruction.
-The program was based in Mesa for over 12 years at a small and private family-owned facility, and just moved to a gorgeous new facility in Cave Creek in 2019.
+The program was based in Mesa and Cave Creek, AZ for over 17 years, before moving to Canon City, CO in October of 2022.
 While many students do enjoy competing in all around events at local open and breed shows, I also have a lot of students who just enjoy the process of learning to ride and communicate with horses.

 Meet the Trainer/Instructor